 That’s it.
 With the conclusion of Module 3, you now have the necessary foundation to understand each of the groups of disorders we discuss beginning in Module 4 and through Module 14.

 In Module 3 we reviewed clinical assessment, diagnosis, and treatment.
 In terms of assessment, we covered key concepts such as reliability, validity, and standardization; and discussed methods of assessment such as observation, the clinical interview, psychological tests, personality inventories, neurological tests, the physical examination, behavioral assessment, and intelligence tests.
-In terms of diagnosis, we discussed the classification systems of the DSM-5 and ICD-10.
+In terms of diagnosis, we discussed the classification systems of the DSM-5-TR and ICD-11.
 For treatment, we discussed the reasons why someone may seek treatment, self-treatment, psychotherapy, the client-centered relationship, and how well psychotherapy works.